-2.7 Preparation of the Capital Programme and Borrowing Plan
+2.7 Preparation of the Capital Programme and Borrowing Funding Plan

-The Treasurer is responsible for ensuring that a capital programme and borrowing plan are prepared on an annual basis for consideration by the Authority.
+The Treasurer is responsible for ensuring that a capital programme and borrowing funding plan are prepared on an annual basis for consideration by the Authority.

-2.8 Preparation of the Best Value Performance Plan
+2.8 Preparation of the Corporate Plan

-The Chief Fire Officer is responsible for proposing the Best Value Performance Plan to the Authority for consideration.
+The Chief Fire Officer is responsible for proposing the Corporate Plan to the Authority for consideration.